cabforum/servercert/docs/EVG.md

 ##### 3.2.2.1.3 Disclosure of Verification Sources

-Effective as of 2020-10-01, prior to the use of an Incorporating Agency or Registration Agency to fulfill these verification requirements, the CA MUST publicly disclose Agency Information about the Incorporating Agency or Registration Agency.
+Prior to the use of an Incorporating Agency or Registration Agency to fulfill these verification requirements, the CA MUST publicly disclose Agency Information about the Incorporating Agency or Registration Agency.
 This disclosure SHALL be through an appropriate and readily accessible online means.

 This Agency Information SHALL include at least the following: